anoduck/code-of-user-rights/README.md

 Proposal
 --------

-Here lay the first proposal for a tentative outline for a code of misconduct.
-It shall be recognized as a work of progress until peace is found and agreement is made it sufficiently establishes:
+Here lays a groundwork for formulation of the code of misconduct.
+It shall be recognized as a work of progress:

 1. The freedom needed for an uninhibited and unrestrained exchange of ideas and concepts within the mind of the user.
 2. Enables the exchange of these ideas and concepts via the freedom of speech.
-3. Respects the diversity of individuals, while discouraging deviance.
+3. Respects the diversity of individuals while discouraging deviance, disrespect, violence, hate, and ill treatment.
+4. Garuantees the right of the individual to possess and express an opinion without fear of backlash or social shunning.